maxholi/MSIA-423-Project/README.md

 │   ├── archive                       <- Develop notebooks no longer being used.
 │   ├── template.ipynb                <- Template notebook for analysis with useful imports and helper functions.
 │
-├── src                               <- Source data for the sybil project │   ├── archive/                      <- No longer current scripts.
+├── src                               <- Source data for the project │   ├── archive/                      <- No longer current scripts.
 │   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code